Skip to main content

 Bahá’í Gardens in Akko

-The Bahá’í Gardens in Akko offer a quieter landscaped attraction outside the old city.
-They are useful for travellers interested in gardens, religious heritage, and a calmer stop during an Acre stay.
+The Bahá’í Gardens in Akko offer a quieter landscaped attraction outside the densest Old City streets.

 Napoleon Hill / Tel Akko